 Are you interested in becoming a dance teacher?
-Maybe you were pushed into it by your own teacher into providing some guidance for beginners or maybe it’s something you’ve always wanted to do.
-You’re probably feeling a mixture of nervousness and excitement.
+Maybe you were pushed into it by your own teacher asking you to provide some guidance for beginners or maybe it’s something you’ve always wanted to do.
+You’re probably feeling a mixture of nervousness and excitement – that’s perfectly normal.
 With our experience, we’ve compiled a few key steps so you can be the best dance teacher possible.

 1: Keep Learning

-Above all else, you should continue to work and improve on your dance skills.
-You can never be a good teacher if you don’t focus on yourself first.
+Above all else, you should continue to work on and improve yourself and your dance skills.
+You can never be a good teacher if you don’t focus on yourself first, and a good teacher is always learning.
 Teachers tend to let their own training time slip because they’re so busy but it’s important that they are able to demonstrate the moves and have the skills to be an authority.

 It’s also important to have an overall grasp of effective teaching methods.
 Drop in on some teachers that you admire and find out how they conduct their classes.
 As a teacher, we might be complacent, thinking we know it all.
 Don’t fall into this trap.
 If you keep learning and mastering your skills both as a teacher and a dancer than you’ll be sure to succeed.

 Teaching is all about being prepared.
 Create lesson plans for each class, including the concepts and steps you plan to go through.
 It’s important not to get too rigid or stale in your lesson plans.
 When you have a good set of plans, you can get an overarching look at what you’ve taught your students and what they still need to work on.

 It’s also important to update your notes after every class, including how each student is faring.
 If not, what’s your next course of action?